tauri-apps/tauri-docs/docs/guides/building/sidecar.md

 })
 ```

-## Running on JavaScript
+## Running it from JavaScript

-On the JavaScript code, import the `Command` class on the `shell` module and use the `sidecar` static method.
+In the JavaScript code, import the `Command` class on the `shell` module and use the `sidecar` static method.

-Note that you must configure the allowlist to enable `shell > sidecar` and configure all binaries in the shell scope.
+Note that you must configure the allowlist to enable `shell > sidecar` and configure all binaries in `shell > scope`.

 ```javascript
 import { Command } from '@tauri-apps/api/shell'